Let’s go through a dive into what trauma bonds are, how to identify that you are trauma bonded, and how to stop being trauma bonded.

 Healthy relationships give a steady supply of dopamine.
 Trauma bonding withholds it and then gives you a sharp and sudden increase, causing the victim to continue chasing after the good moments.

-Stockholm Syndrome is a type of trauma bonding.
+Stockholm Syndrome is a type of trauma bonding where the person is empathetic towards their abuser.

-Trauma bonds are when you are addicted to a toxic person and is often associated with those with Narcissistic Personality Disorder (NPD).
+Trauma bonds are when you are addicted to a toxic person and are often associated with Narcissistic Personality Disorder (NPD).

 Signs that You are Trauma Bonded